 For in vitro diagnostic use.
-RIDA®GENE Flu is a multiplex real-time RT-PCR for the direct, qualitative detection and differentiation of influenza viruses (Influenza A, Influenza B and H1N1v) from human nasal and throat swabs.
-RIDA®GENE Flu real-time RT-PCR is intended for use as an aid in the diagnosis of influenza infection.
+RIDA®GENE Flu & RSV is a multiplex real-time RT-PCR for the direct, qualitative detection and differentiation of influenza viruses (Influenza A, Influenza B and RSV) from human nasal and throat swabs and BAL.

 |Test format||real-time RT-PCR with 100 reactions|